|

 filmmaking in one-on-one open exchanges with leading industry members.

-Past participants have included United Artists president, producer Bingham
+Past participants have included actors Timothy Hutton and Lori Singer (Footloose), United Artists president, late producer Bingham

 Ray; Academy Award winners cinematographer Haskell Wexler (One Flew Over